dentizone/api/Dentizone.Application/Repositories/Start.md

-﻿# This is the Repositories folder
+﻿# This is the interfaces folder